gvwilson/thirdbit/_posts/2015/2015-04-21-learning-in-both-directions.md

   "All science is either physics or butterfly collecting."
-  Those of us indoctrinated in quantitative methods have also been indoctrinated to look down on their qualitative kin, but the fact is, the greatest scientific theory of all time&mdash;evolution by natural selection&mdash;didn't come out of double-blind controlled trials.
+  Those of us indoctrinated in quantitative methods have also been indoctrinated to look down on their qualitative kin, but the fact is, the greatest scientific theory of all time–evolution by natural selection–didn't come out of double-blind controlled trials.
-  It came out of butterfly collecting&mdash;that, and careful thinking about why those butterflies were different from each other.
+  It came out of butterfly collecting–that, and careful thinking about why those butterflies were different from each other.
 </p>
 <p>